LaNsHoR/basic-modals/README.md

 }
 ```

-or some similar redundant ascendent section starting the selector.
+or any redundant selector fragment to increase the specificity.

 # Adding default values